 Last year, Japan formed the Japan Esports Union (JeSU) with one goal – to build infrastructure to support new and existing esports players.
 As if that wasn’t enough already (and honestly, how many countries can claim to have initiatives like that?) this new event is going to celebrate esports in all their facets.

 No exact date or venue has been set yet, however we know that it won’t be until approximately April at the earliest as that’s when the new financial year begins and thus the new budget starts as well.

 We do know that it almost definitely won’t be in September as that’s when the Tokyo Game Show takes place – Japans’ biggest and most popular video game convention.
 Though technically possible, it’s unlikely that these two events will be held close together.

-Few places have made as much of an effort to create and support organised infrastructure around the country as Japan has – in many places, the player and fan-bases developed first, with governments and organisations trying hard and occasionally failing to catch up and to support the behemoth industry that esports has become.
+Few places have made as much of an effort to create and support organized infrastructure around the country as Japan has – in many places, the player and fan-bases developed first, with governments and organizations (including Japanese gaming companies) trying hard and occasionally failing to catch up and to support the behemoth industry that esports has become.